 “Subsidy” can mean either:

-- Getting a Built-To-Order (BTO) or Sales of Balance Flat (SBF) from HDB, or an EC from a developer, even if you don’t take up any CPF housing grants.
-These flats are already priced much lower than the market rate, hence they’re considered subsidised
+- A Built-To-Order (BTO) or Sales of Balance Flat (SBF) from HDB, or an EC from a developer, even if you don’t take up any CPF housing grants.
+These flats are already priced much lower than the market rate, hence they’re considered subsidised.

-- Buying a resale HDB flat with CPF housing grants: The Family/ Singles Grants, Additional CPF Housing Grants (AHG), Special CPF Housing Grants (SHG), or Enhanced CPF Housing Grants (EHG).
+- A HDB resale flat bought with CPF Housing Grants: The Family/ Singles Grants, Additional CPF Housing Grants (AHG), Special CPF Housing Grants (SHG), or Enhanced CPF Housing Grants (EHG).
 Only the Proximity Housing Grant (PHG) is NOT considered a subsidy.